top of page

 • How the other person will feel.

-• Being asked for a nude, especially when you do not want to, can make a lot of people feel uncomfortable.
+• Being asked for a nude, especially when you don’t want to, can make a lot of people feel uncomfortable.

-• It is against the law to ask someone who is under 18 to send a nude, even if you are under 18 as well.
+• It’s against the law to ask someone who’s under 18 to send a nude, even if you’re under 18 as well.

 • Whether it will put pressure on the other person.

-• Making someone feel bad for not sending a nude, even if you do not mean to, is a type of pressure.
-If you are not sure if someone would feel pressured, do not ask.
+• Making someone feel bad for not sending a nude, even if you don’t mean to, is a type of pressure.
+If you’re not sure if someone would feel pressured, don’t ask.

 • How you would feel in their position.

-• It can help to think about how you would feel if someone asked you to do something you were not comfortable with or put pressure on you.
+• It can help to think about how you would feel if someone asked you to do something you weren’t comfortable with or put pressure on you.

 • Making someone feel uncomfortable or upset by asking for a nude can have a big effect on your relationship with them.

-Even if someone sends you a nude or sexual message, it is not okay to share it without their permission, also if the image of the person is under 18 then you are committing an offence.
+Even if someone sends you a nude or sexual message, it’s not okay to share it without their permission, also if the image of the person is under 18 then you are commiting an offence.

-Can be defined as sending or posting harmful or malicious messages or images through e-mail, instant messages, mobiles, and websites.
+Can generally be defined as sending or posting harmful or malicious messages or images through e-mail, instant messages, cell phones and websites.

-• Posting pictures of classmates online with the intent to embarrass them.
+• Posting pictures of classmates online with intent to embarrass them.

 • Breaking into an e-mail account and sending vicious or embarrassing material to others.

-• Do not reply to messages from cyberbullies.
+• Don't reply to messages from cyber bullies.

 • Tell an adult you know and trust.

-• If the bullying is occurring through text messaging, use call display or dial *69 to identify the phone number and have it tracked through your mobile/pager service provider.
+• If the bullying is occurring through text messaging, use call display or dial *69 to identify the phone number and have it tracked through your cell phone/pager service provider.

 • Bullies are likely to register for an anonymous e-mail account such as Hotmail.